jenrichmond/RLadiesSydney-blogdown/content/post/2020-06-02-show-and-tell-june-2020/index.md

 1. John Ormond showed us how he has used `gganimate` to teach students how principal components analysis works.
 [John's code is available here](https://rpubs.com/jormerod/594859)

-2. Jenny Sloane shared a series of tips and tricks for making working in R easier (code to come).
+2. Jenny Sloane shared a series of tips and tricks for making working in R easier.
+[Check out Jenny's tips and tricks here](http://rpubs.com/jsloane/623159)

 3. Rachel Mak made a `shiny` app that allows you to zoom in on part of a ggplot (and then showed us how Python actually does it better- code to come)